-In this post, we’re sharing 17+ virtual DEI activities that will help your remote team learn and grow together.
-With these ideas, you can spark meaningful dialogue and connection on your team all year round while accomplishing your diversity, equity, and inclusion goals.
+In this post, you’ll find the best virtual DEI activities to help remote teams learn and grow together.
+With nearly three dozen ideas, you can spark meaningful dialogue and connection on your team all year round while accomplishing your diversity, equity, and inclusion goals.

 A few of our favorite virtual DEI activities: